opensearch-project/ml-commons/docs/tutorials/semantic_search/asymmetric_embedding_model.md

 shasum -a 256 intfloat-multilingual-e5-small-onnx.zip
 ```

-Make a note of the hash value, as you will need it during the model registration process.
+Note the hash value; You'll need it during the model registration.

 ### d.
-Serve the Model File Using a Python HTTP Server
+Serve the model file using a Python HTTP server

-To allow OpenSearch to access the model file, you need to serve it via HTTP.
-Since this is a local development environment, you can use Python's built-in HTTP server:
+To allow OpenSearch to access the model file, you can serve it through HTTP.
+Because this tutorial uses a local development environment, you can use Python's built-in HTTP server command:

 Navigate to the directory containing the zip file and run the following command: